-ON THE IMPERFECTION OF THE GEOLOGICAL RECORD.
+ON THE IMPERFECTION OF THE GEOLOGICAL RECORD,

-On the absence of intermediate varieties at the present day - On the the atture of cuttant intermediate varieties; on their number - On the vast layse of time, as inferred from the rate of deposition and of demukation - On the process of our plasmostogical collections - On the intermittence of geological formations - On the sublem appearance of groups of species - On their sublem appearance in the lowest starts.
+On the absence of intermaliate varieties at the present day-On the nature of extinct Intermediate varieties; or ubter number- On the vast lapse of time, as inferred from the rate of deposition and of denualism-On the porcess of our palaeontological collections-On the denualation of granitic areas-On the intermaticance of gravity of the state of the gravity of a species-On their state of the state of the state interval of the state of the state of the state of the state gravity of a species-On their stablen appearance in the lowest known fossilitorus stata.

 In the sixth chapter I enumerated the chief objections which might be justly urged against the views maintained in this volume.
 Most of them have now been discussed.
 One, namely the distinctness of specific forms, and their not being blended together by innumerable transitional links, is a very obvious difficulty.
 I assigned reasons why such links do not commonly occur at the present day, under the circumstances apparently most favourable for their presence, namely on an extensive and continuous area with graduated physical conditions.
 I endeavoured to show, that the life of each species depends in a more important manner on the presence of other already defined organic forms, than on climate; and, therefore, that the really governing conditions of life do not graduate away quite insensibly like heat or moisture.
 I endeavoured, also, to show that intermediate varieties, from existing in lesser numbers than the forms which they connect, will generally be beaten out and exterminated during the course of further modification and improvement.
 The main cause, however, of innumerable intermediate links not now occurring everywhere throughout nature depends on the very process of natural selection, through which new varieties continually take the places of and exterminate their parent-forms.
-But just in proportion as this process of extermination has acted on an enormous scale, so must the number of intermediate varieties, which have formerply existed on the earth, be truly enormous.
-Why then is not every goological formation and every stratum full of such intermediate links?
-Geology assuredly does not reveal any such finely graduated organic chain; and this perhaps, is the most obvious and gravest objection which can be uged against ny theory.
-The explanation lies, as I believe, in the extreme imperfection of the geological record.
+But just in proportion as this process of extermination has acted on an enormous scale, so must the number of intermediate varieties, which have formerly existed on the earth, be truly enormous.
+Why then is not every geological formation and every stratum full of such intermediate links?
+Geology assuredly does not reveal any such finely-graduated organic chain; and this, perhaps, is the most obvious and serious objection which can be urged against my theory.
+The explanation lies, as I believe, in the extreme imperfection of the geological record